 Who am I to be brilliant, gorgeous, talented, fabulous?
 Actually, who are you not to be?
 Continue reading Our deepest fear (Akeelah and the Bee)

 On the 15th March 2016, I started as a WooCommerce Happiness Engineer at Automattic.
 What a year it has been!
 Continue reading One year anniversary at Automattic

 I’ve never thought very much about all of the different angles around the concept of men opening doors for women.
 I mentally shrugged my shoulders, thanked people when they held the door for me, held the door for others and went on with my life.
 Sweden is very much into gender-equality, so it hasn’t come up.
 After a few days of having multiple men hold the door for me as a polite gesture, I’m surprised at just how surprised and startled I am by it.
 Continue reading When good manners and equality clash

 As a WooCommerce Happiness Engineer at Automattic, I spend some of my time directly helping customers.
 I also get to travel quite a bit, to different conferences and to meet my colleagues all over the world.
 I’ll focus on a day at home (just outside of Stockholm, Sweden), because the other days are anything but typical.
 Continue reading A (semi) typical work day for me, February 2017 edition

 Note: I’d actually hidden this post for a while, thinking it was way too personal to be sharing on the internet.
 And what if people were embarrassed that I was talking about this?
 So I’ve opened it up again.
 The post expresses my thoughts well and ultimately has a positive note.
-I’m filing this experience under … Continue reading Did she fake those Fitbit steps?
+I’m filing this experience under “do things that scare you”.
+I was looking at my … Continue reading Did she fake those Fitbit steps?